What is MobLab?

 2. To create a playlist, click the + button next to the Playlist label.
 Give it a meaningful name, and note that students will see this name.

-3. Add games and surveys to the selected playlist.
+3. Add games, surveys, or a complete module to the selected playlist.
 From the Library panel on the right, click on the game you would like to add.
 In the picture below, after clicking Bargaining, the instructor clicked Ultimatum.
 To add the game, either click and drag the game to the center panel, or just click Add.

 To help organize your games, it might be helpful to change the game name.
 Your students will not see this name.